overhide/pay2my.app/howto/README.md

 The preview shouldn't be anything new.
 The value-add here is that the critical-path of your business flows goes through your back-end:  your feature click-through.

-The important code changes start with the configuration of the "hub", it no longer receives an `apiKey`:
+To accomplish all of the above on the front-end, the important front-end code changes start with the configuration of the "hub", it no longer receives an `apiKey`:

 ```
 10.     <pay2myapp-hub id="demo-hub" isTest></pay2myapp-hub>
 ```

-Instead, the "hub" will receive an access token (to *overhide* services) from the back-end:
+Instead, the "hub" is programmatically wired to receive an access token (to *overhide* services) from the back-end:

 ```
 41. BACKEND_CONNECTION_STRING = `http://localhost:8100`;